Shippable/docs/sources/platform/tutorial/workflow/sending-status-to-scm.md

     pointer:
       sourceName: <repoName>
       branch: <branchName>
       buildOnPullRequest: true     #specify true to trigger the job for pull requests to the git repository
-      buildOnPullRequestClose: true  #specify true to trigger the runSh job for closed pull requests to the git repository

 ```